grunka/konami.js/README.md

 });
 ```

-This will register a listener on all key(up) events, wait for the right sequence and then call the supplied function, in this case show ding in an alert box.
+This will register a listener on all key(up) events, wait for the right sequence and then call the supplied function, in this case show 'ding' in an alert box.